< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 Pauling also suggested that more complicated protein structures had structures with a helical influence, which was demonstrated in 1960 when the Australian-British chemist Max Ferdinand Perutz (1914:2002) and the English chemist John Cowdery Kendrew (1917:1997), aided by X-ray crystallography, deciphered the complete structure of the hemoglobin protein, the oxygen-gathering molecule in human blood, and myoglobin protein, the analogue of hemoglobin in muscle tissue.

 As far as nucleic acids went, biochemists were able to see that there were two varieties -- "deoxyribonucleic acid (DNA)" and "ribonucleic acid (RNA)" -- but were initially unable to determine their precise function.
-Careful experiments showed that they were the factors of heredity -- that is, they contained the "blueprints" for the construction and operation of cells and organisms.
+Careful experiments showed that they were the factors of heredity -- that is, they contained the "blueprints" for the construction and operation of cells and organisms, being organized as sets of distinct "genes".

 The revelation of Crick and Watson opened the door to a deeper understanding of the processes of life.
 As was detailed in the following decades, DNA provides a "program" for the construction and operation of a cell, with RNA helping to carry out the program.
-We have now decoded the full DNA genomes for a large number of organisms, including humans, and have acquired the ability to manipulate the genome.
+We have now decoded the full DNA "genomes" -- a genome being the aggregate collection of all genes in a cell -- for a large number of organisms, including humans, and have acquired the ability to manipulate the genome.
 This is not an endpoint; it is merely the launchpad for a massively expanded understanding of the genome.

 BACK_TO_TOP